Skip to main content

-Versioning of public actors
+Versioning of public Actors

-Versioning of public actors
+Versioning of public Actors

-How to continuously update your actor and not break user integration
+How to continuously update your Actor and not break user integration

-Written by Lukáš Křivka
+Written by Hany Duong

-Updated over a week ago
+Updated over a month ago

-If you have ever created or used an actor, you may have noticed that actors have builds.
-A build is basically a particular snapshot of the actor stored on the Apify cloud.
-More specifically, each build is a Docker image that is used to start the container (actor run).
+If you have ever created or used an Actor, you may have noticed that Actors have builds.
+A build is basically a particular snapshot of the Actor stored on the Apify cloud.
+More specifically, each build is a Docker image that is used to start the container (Actor run).
 Fortunately, Apify hides this implementation detail from you so you don't need to understand Docker, images and containers at all.
 You can find more details about that in our docs.

-Builds have this very cool feature that even if you have just created a new build of your actor, you can choose to run any of your historical builds.
+Builds have this very cool feature that even if you have just created a new build of your Actor, you can choose to run any of your historical builds.
 This gives you the freedom to experiment with code or dependencies, since you know the older builds will keep working without being affected.
 You can also fork and tag your builds so that you create more distinct versions, such as beta or latest .

-But if you want to publish your actor, things get a little more complicated.
-When you're the only user of your actor, you have full control over releasing new versions and keeping your integrations working.
-But a user of any public actor is completely in the hands of the actor creator.
+But if you want to publish your Actor, things get a little more complicated.
+When you're the only user of your Actor, you have full control over releasing new versions and keeping your integrations working.
+But a user of any public Actor is completely in the hands of the Actor creator.
 He or she can release breaking changes at any time and break your integration.
-Yes, you can technically fix the complete build version of the actor you want to use (e.g. to 0.0.15), but then you lose the ability to benefit from any improvements.
+Yes, you can technically fix the complete build version of the Actor you want to use (e.g. to 0.0.15), but then you lose the ability to benefit from any improvements.

-In this article, we will present best practices for you as an actor publisher so that your users can benefit from your actor updates but still be safe.
+In this article, we will present best practices for you as an Actor publisher so that your users can benefit from your Actor updates but still be safe.

 No-versioning - just use "latest"

-The default way of building actors is simply to increment the latest tag as your last build.
-If you build your actor for the first time, the build will have the number 0.0.1 and the tag latest.
+The default way of building Actors is simply to increment the latest tag as your last build.
+If you build your Actor for the first time, the build will have the number 0.0.1 and the tag latest.
 If you build it again, the new number will be 0.0.2 and the latest tag will move to this new build.
 You can see all builds with their tags in the Builds tab.

-Any user that wants to run this actor will use the build with latest tag.
+Any user that wants to run this Actor will use the build with latest tag.

 When to use no-versioning?

-• The actor will likely not change in the future.
+• The Actor will likely not change in the future.

-• The interface (input/output) of the actor is so simple that it will likely never change.
+• The interface (input/output) of the Actor is so simple that it will likely never change.

-• The actor has a simple one-off usage and is not used for integration (such as example actors)
+• The Actor has a simple one-off usage and is not used for integration (such as example Actors)

-For any other use case, we would highly recommend that you use versioning for your published actors.
+For any other use case, we would highly recommend that you use versioning for your published Actors.
 Users will see that as a sign of stability and long-term vision.

-Versioning of public actor with tags
+Versioning of public Actor with tags

 The first rule of our versioning practice is to never use the latest tag.
 Since every build can have only one tag, we want this tag to describe a particular version.

-Before you do your first build, go to the Source tab of your actor and re-tag your current version.
+Before you do your first build, go to the Source tab of your Actor and re-tag your current version.
 We will use notation version-0-0 for builds starting with 0.0 but you can choose your own tagging system, e.g. a simple increment like version-1 , version-2 ...

 Then you also need to update the default version new users will use.
 This will usually be the newest version.
 For now, we only have version-0-0 .
 Go to the Settings tab and update it.